funny-vape-lover/Sadpanda-Favorites-Downloader/README.md

 - import finished files into a media library with hardlinks
 - track missing files and operational errors

+DISCLAIMER: Includes torrent and archive downloading functionality only.
+No scraping.

 This README is intentionally focused on basic local setup.

 ## What runs